Sindhana48/CMPE-279/README.md

 1. Sindhana Krishnamurthy (015418871)
 2. Nikitha Kallepalli (015355977)

-## Instructions to execute the file
+## Instructions to execute the files for Assignment 1 and 2

 Run the following commands from the terminal of your VM
 <p>